Agoric/documentation/main/zoe/guide/contracts/multipoolAutoswap.md

 ## The MultipoolAutoswap API

-These examples presume that the central token is bucks.
-Moola and simoleans are secondary currencies.
+These examples use Bucks as the central token.
+Moola and Simoleans are secondary currencies.

 ### Trading with MultipoolAutoswap

-Once trading pools have been set up, a new trader can interact by asking for the current price, making an invitation, and making an offer.
-If Sara has simoleans and needs 275 moola for a deal she has negotiated, she can use getOutputPrice() to get a quote.
+Once trading pools have been set up, a new trader can interact with the market by asking for the current price, making an invitation, and making an offer.
+If Sara has Simoleans and needs 275 Moola for a deal she has negotiated, she can use getOutputPrice() to get a quote.

 ```js
 const quote = E(publicFacet).getOutputPrice(
   moolaAmountMath.make(275), simoleansBrand);
   ```

-Let's assume the quote says she needs to provide 216 simoleans.
+Let's assume the quote says she needs to provide 216 Simoleans.
 Sara believes the price is somewhat volatile, and she doesn't want to make repeated calls, so she pads her offer.
 If the appropriate pools don't exist, she'll get an error (`brands were not recognized`).
-If someone sells a lot of simoleans into the pool just ahead of her, the price will increase, and she'll have to decide whether to deposit more or wait for the price to stabilize.
-If someone buys a lot of simoleans just ahead of her order, she'll get the 275 moola for less and will get some simoleans back.
+If someone sells a lot of Simoleans into the pool just ahead of her, the price will increase, and she'll have to decide whether to deposit more Simoleans or wait for the price to stabilize.
+If someone buys a lot of Simoleans just ahead of her order, she'll get the 275 Moola for less and will get some Simoleans back.

 ```js
 const saraProposal = harden({